serverless-yoda/agora-codes/README.md

 ## AGORA-B2B
 A fictional website that sell clothings,sneakers,jacket and hats.
-It was developed using ReactJS.
-Google Firebase and Firestore for authentications and data storage and Stripe for accepting payments.
+It was developed using ReactJS,Google Firebase / Firestore for authentications and data storage and Stripe for accepting payments.
 Redux was mainly use for storing states between components.
+For styling, styled-components package was used.

 ### Heroku live